MPArnold/androidsvg/README.md

 This fork gives users the final word on colour by deploying a callback fired whenever the `Paint` colour is set and came about because I needed to paint user-defined Inkscape SVGs with appropriately contrasted colours over variously-coloured raster map layers.

+The need arose because the original author wished to enforce the inferior CSS-based method "_for the sake of standards_".

 ## Implementation
 Add the following to your **project** build.gradle:
 ```gradle